eti-p-doray/gis-upir/README.md

 Dependancies
 ============

 Here's a list of python depandancies.
-All of them can be installed with pip:
+All of them can be installed with pip.

 * [networkx](https://networkx.github.io/documentation/development/install.html)
 * [numpy/scipy](http://scipy.org/install.html)